-This creamy sweet potato lentil curry is easy to make in one pot for a healthy and delicious meal.
+This creamy vegan sweet potato lentil curry with red lentils and coconut milk is easy to make in 40 minutes in just one pot.

 Ingredient Notes